Moving or sending goods

 Make a list of all the goods to be moved and their value.
 The value you use will depend on whether you have replacement or indemnity cover.

 Remember, most policies don't cover cash and valuable documents.
 See our report on House and contents insurance for more advice on how to keep your possessions covered in transit.

 Consumer Guarantees Act

-While the Carriage of Goods Act covers loss or damage to goods while in a carrier's care, the Consumer Guarantees Act will still provide protection against other types of loss if a carrier fails to carry out their service with reasonable care and skill.
+While the Contract and Commercial Law Act covers loss or damage to goods while in a carrier's care, the Consumer Guarantees Act will still provide protection against other types of loss if a carrier fails to carry out their service with reasonable care and skill.
 For example, if movers back their truck into your car while collecting your goods, they will be liable under the Consumer Guarantees Act for the cost of repairs.

 What happens if the goods don’t arrive on time?
 You’re entitled to claim compensation for any losses you incur as a result of the delay.
 You’re also entitled to reject the product and claim a refund if the failure to get the goods to you is substantial.

 The CGA also makes it clear the retailer has to put things right when the goods arrive damaged.
 They can’t just blame the courier.
 It’s the retailer’s responsibility to provide a remedy: you don’t have to fight it out with the courier company.

 If you receive something in damaged condition, complain to the company that sent it to you.
 Insist that they sort it out.